-The City feels that with the combination of the proposed short-term and long-term spaces along the street, and within the South Beach lots, and the current supply of long term spaces within the beach lots, there is adequate parking available to meet the current beach demand.
+The City feels that with the combination of proposed short-term and long-term spaces along the street, and within the South Beach lots, and the current supply of long-term spaces within the beach lots, there is adequate parking available to meet the current beach demand.
 The City states that within the Coastal Zone there are over 10,000 public parking spaces including approximately 5,434 parking spaces within public beach lots and on the Pier; 550 metered street spaces; and 330 metered lot spaces.

-Of the total parking within the beach lots the peak utilization rate during the summer was 58% or a total surplus of 3,151 spaces.
-Within the two main South Beach lots, that provide 2,406 spaces, the occupancy rate during the summer is approximately 67%.
+Of the total parking within the beach lots the peak utilization rate during the summer was 58%, or a total surplus of 3,151 spaces.
+Within the two main South Beach lots, that provide 2,406 spaces, the occupancy rate during the summer is approximately

+67%.
 Therefore, the South Beach lots have a surplus of at least 793 parking spaces during the summer, including during summer holiday periods.

-In addition to the City's beach lots relatively low occupancy rate the City provides a significantly more parking than other beach Cities.
+In addition to the City's beach lots relatively low occupancy rate the City provides significantly more parking than other beach Cities.
 Surrounding beaches, such as the Venice and Pacific Palisades area, provide less public beach lot parking than the City of Santa Monica.
-Venice Beach provides 954 public parking spaces within three public beach lots.
-Will Rogers Beach, in the Pacific Palisades area, provide a total of 1,813 public spaces within five public beach lots.
+Venice Beach provides 954 public parking spaces within three public beach lots, or 17% of the total beach lot spaces provided by the City of Santa Monica.
+Will Rogers Beach, in the Pacific Palisades area, provides a total of 1,813 public spaces within five public beach lots, or 33% of the spaces provided by the City of Santa Moinca.
 Furthermore, the Venice and Will Rogers beach lots operate near or at full capacity during the summer weekends, and do not have the surplus parking as the City of Santa Monica.

 Moreover, the City beach parking rates are the lowest among the surrounding beaches (Venice and Pacific Palisades).
-During summer weekends the flat rate is \$7.00 for allday a flat rate.
+During summer weekends the flat rate is \$7.00 for all-day a flat rate.
 Venice and Will Rogers beaches charge \$9.50.
 The City of Santa Monica is also considering lowering the current parking fee for the South Beach lots by \$1.00 to increase utilization in those lots.

 The City is also planning to provide additional short-term spaces within one of the South Beach lots to minimize the conflict occurring on the street between general and residential use.
 The City is proposing to convert 68 parking spaces within the underutilized south beach parking lot to short-term (90 minutes) spaces.
-By converting some of the long-term, flat fee, spaces too short-term the City hopes to encourage and increase the utilization of the south lots.
+By converting some of the long-term, flat fee, spaces to short-term the City hopes to encourage and increase the utilization of the south lots.

-As shown above the City will provide replacement parking, provides mass transit that services the beach area and visitor-serving areas, and has beach parking lots that provide surplus parking during the summer months.
+As shown above, the City will provide replacement parking, will continue mass transit that services the beach area and visitor-serving areas, and has beach parking lots that provide surplus parking during the summer months.
 However, Section 30210 of the Coastal Act requires that maximum access be provided.
 The replacement parking being proposed for mitigation does not fully replace the impacted spaces due to the time limits proposed on the replacement spaces.
-According to the City 39 of the spaces will have 1-hour time limits.
+According to the City, 39 of the spaces will have 1-hour time limits.